hturnbull93/hturnbull93/README.md

 _Marketing and Project Manager_

 - I set up automated tools for creating white label marketing assets for customers.
-- I developed web-scraping tools in VisualBasic to gather product data from supplier's online catalogues.
+- To speed up gathering product data from supplier's online catalogues I developed web-scraping tools in VisualBasic .
 - I assisted with development of the customer portal system, focusing on UI, UX and QA.

 ## Education